Guinea-Bissau

 Export Products

-Guinea Bissau's top export products in 2023 were cashew nuts, frozen fish, and fish oils.
+Guinea Bissau's top export products in 2024 were cashew nuts and fish meal.

 Cashew Production